-Maths is taught daily at Starks Field to support children in becoming fluent in the fundamentals of mathematics, be able to reason mathematically and problem solve by applying their mathematics to variety of problems.
+Maths is taught daily at Starks Field to support children in becoming fluent in the fundamentals of mathematics, be able to reason mathematically and problem solve by applying their mathematics to a variety of problems.
 Children are taught maths in their normal classes.
 We follow the National Curriculum programme of study for maths.

-Arithmetic skills are now assessed at the end of KS1 and KS2.
+Arithmetic skills are assessed at the end of KS2.
 Children learn strategies to solve all four operations in addition, subtraction, multiplication and division.
 Parental support with everyday maths is a very important part of developing a child’s confidence in maths.
 Here is a link to a website that may help: www.familymathstoolkit.org.uk

 Mathematical development in the Early Years Foundation Stage (EYFS) relates to the Development Matters document and the Early Learning Goals, set out in the Statutory Framework for the EYFS alongside the mathematics programme of study.
 This is aligned with the White Rose Maths scheme of learning.
 Well-planned sequences of learning are taught to the whole class and purposeful focus activities enable pupils to apply their mathematical skills and understanding and to have meaningful conversations with peers and adults using mathematical vocabulary.